redemptive/telepath-api/README.md

 This is a nodejs project using express.
 Full test cases written with mocha and chai.

+This is part of my telepath project.
+A react frontend for this app is available at my telepath repository.

 ## Installation and Usage

 You should:
 - Clone the repository: `git clone https://github.com/redemptive/telepath-api.git`
 - `cd telepath-api`

-Please note that currently you can only run tests when you are running the server locally.

 ### Run With Docker Compose (best option!)
-- run `docker-compose up`.
+- Run `docker-compose up`
+- You can now make requests to `localhost:80`.
 That's it!

-This will create three containers:
+This will create four containers:
 - Nginx proxy listening on localhost port 80 forwarding to private port 3000 on the app container
+- App container running the mocha/chai functional tests
 - App container listening on private port 3000
 - Mongodb container listening on private port 27017

+You will see the output of the test container in your terminal prompt.

 ### Run Locally